 MIRA Safety HAZMAT Suit is a top pick for top-grade protection that’s reliable, versatile, and all-inclusive.

-This suit is a Level C hazmat suit worn with a standard air-purifying respirator (PAPR).
+This Level C hazmat suit has a standard air-purifying respirator (PAPR).
 When worn with a self-contained breathing apparatus (SCBA) respiratory system on, it is a Level B hazmat suit.

-Learn how to take with you knowledge and quality gear so that you can stay safe in any hazardous situation.
+Learn how to take knowledge and quality gear to stay safe in hazardous situations.